bentoml/BentoML/README.md

 ## How BentoML works

-BentoML provides abstractions for creating prediction service that's bundled with one or multiple trained models.
+BentoML provides abstractions for creating a prediction service that's bundled with one or multiple trained models.
 User can define inference APIs with serving logic with Python code and specify the expected input/output data format: